 - 1/2 cup plain yogurt

-1 Prepare a bowl: Lightly grease a large bowl with a little bit of oil.
+Lightly grease a large bowl with a little bit of oil.
 You will put your dough in this bowl to let it rise.
 Set the bowl aside.

-2 Prepare the dough: In a Pyrex liquid measuring cup or a small mixing bowl, combine the lukewarm milk, sugar, and active dry yeast.
+In a Pyrex liquid measuring cup or a small mixing bowl, combine the lukewarm milk, sugar, and active dry yeast.
 The milk should be just warm to the touch.
 If it’s too hot you can kill the yeast.
 Let it sit for 5 minutes.

 In another large mixing bowl, whisk the flour and salt together.
 Add yogurt, oil and milk-yeast mixture.
 Use a wooden spoon or your hands to combine the dough.
 The dough should be soft and sticky at this point.

-3 Knead the dough: Dust your countertop with flour.
+Dust your countertop with flour.
 Transfer the dough to the counter.
 Knead together until a soft dough forms, about 5 minutes.
 If the dough feels dry and is too tough to knead, add about 1-2 tablespoons of water, a little bit at a time, until the dough is easier to work with.

-4 Let the dough rise: Transfer the dough to the greased bowl.
+Transfer the dough to the greased bowl.
 Cover the bowl with plastic wrap or a damp towel.
 Place in a dark, warm, dry place.
 I place it in my oven (it’s not on) to let it rise, but your countertop is fine.
 Let the dough rise for 3-4 hours or until it more than doubles in size.

-5 Punch down the dough and let it rise again: Punch the risen dough down.
+Punch the risen dough down.
 Knead for another minute.
 Return the dough to the bowl, cover it again and let it rise for another 45 minutes to 1 hour.

-6 Divide the dough: Dust your countertop with flour.
+Dust your countertop with flour.
 Turn the dough out onto the counter and knead it for another minute or two until its smooth.
 Divide the dough into 16 smaller balls of equal size (about 2 ounces each).

 Using a rolling pin, roll the balls into a teardrop shape.
 About 2-3 inches wide, 6-7 inches long, and about 1/8 inch thick.
 They don’t have to be perfectly uniform.

-7 Cook the naan: If using herbs or spices, sprinkle one side of the bread with those now.
+If using herbs or spices, sprinkle one side of the bread with those now.
 Brush the other side with water.
 Set a medium-sized heavy pan or cast iron skillet with a lid over medium-high heat.

 Check the heat of the pan by flicking water on it.
 If it evaporates on contact, it’s ready.
 Once the pan is hot, place the naan wet side down into the skillet.